-The lead investigators (LI) and partner investigators (PI) must ensure that the GCI contribution and support of the project be appropriately acknowledged in publications and presentations.
+The LI and PIs must ensure that the GCI contribution and support of the project be appropriately acknowledged in publications and presentations.

-The four prizes are sponsored by the Graeme Clark Institute for Biomedical Engineering.
+The four prizes are sponsored by the Graeme Clark Institute for Biomedical Engineering, University of Melbourne.

 All enquiries should be made to email@example.com.
 The Subject line should state “HTIC”.